Greeninja762/1.17-Custom-Faithful-Test-Build/README.md

 seaofpixels: for some of the animated texture ideas that i had while looking at his amazing pack

 My Brother: who made the color pallet that i used to make the diamond items much more blue instead of teal

+this pack is tailored mostly to my own interests and wants for when i'm playing vanilla minecraft, but since i got some people asking me about the pack, i figured that a good place for people to download and keep up with it would be on github if you don't like it, that's fine.
+I'm making this repo for the people that just happened to be interested.